 - Attach a copy of the rental agreement as well as the receipt to your Travel Expense Report.

 - The Office of the Vice President & Chief Financial Officer (x3016) should be contacted upon return should an accident occur while driving a rental car.

-If you have any questions, please contact Anita Aase (x3016) or David Leake in the office of Environmental Health and Safety (x3592).
+If you have any questions, please contact Anita Aase (x3016).